A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 \subsubsection{CNN \& LSTM}

 In \cite{li2019directed}, Li \emph{et al.} propose a directed acyclic graph (DAG) network that combines LSTM and CNN to predict the RUL of mechanical equipment.
 The DAG network consists of two paths: LSTM path and CNN path.
 The output vectors of the two paths will be summed by elements-wise, and then fed into a fully connected layer, which gives the value of the estimated RUL.
 Pan \emph{et al.} \cite{pan2018improved} combine one-dimensional CNN and LSTM into one unified structure.
 The output of the CNN is fed into the LSTM for identifying the bearing fault types.
 The results show that the average accuracy rate in the testing dataset of this proposed method can reaches more than 99\%.
 In \cite{zhao2017learning}, Zhao \emph{et al.} develop convolutional bidirectional LSTM (CBLSTM) for tool wear prediction.
 In CBLSTM, CNN is leveraged to extract local features and bi-directional LSTM is introduced to encode temporal information.
 Finally, fully-connected layers and the linear regression layer are built on top of bi-directional LSTMs to predict tool wear.
+Hao \emph{et. al} \cite{hao2020multisensor} present an end-to-end solution with 1D convolutional LSTM networks, where both the spatial and temporal features of multi-sensor measured vibration signals are extracted and then jointed for better bearing fault diagnosis.
+The experimental results show that the accuracy of the proposed approach can reach 99.86\%-99.99\% with different datasets.